ALBA-Synchrotron/apg/README.md

 ## Examples

-Also, a set of [practical examples](Appendix_2.md) have been documented.
+A set of [practical examples](Appendix_2.md) have been documented.
 These are intended as very specific implementation examples of the *ALBA Packaging Guide* workflows, and should be used **together with the guide**.

 ## Glossary

-Note: in this guide we will use terms such as *upstream*, or *backport*, etc that have some specific meaning in the context of packaging.
+In this guide we will use terms such as *upstream*, or *backport*, etc that have some specific meaning in the context of packaging.
 See the [glossary](glossary.md) for definitions